adrianperezkeilty/A-hashing-algorithm-in-the-symmetric-group/README.md

   - Given $b$ and $a\gg b$ or $b\ll a$ it is hard to retrieve $a$.
   - $(a\gg b)\ll a = a\gg(b\ll a) = b$.

-We develop a hashing algorithm based on these operations by encoding blocks into permutations and exploting the algebraic incompatibility of the operations with the usual product of elements in $\mathbb Z_p^*$ .
+We develop a hashing algorithm based on these operations by encoding blocks into permutations and exploiting the algebraic incompatibility of the operations with the usual product of elements in $\mathbb Z_p^*$ .

 ## C++ implementation